 Unlike standard residential home loans, the pricing and lending policies for commercial property loans are rarely set in stone, and many of the terms can be negotiated.

-So which lender is best for your commercial purchase?
-It depends on many factors.
+So which lender is best for your commercial purchase, refurbishment or fit-out?

 Security for a commercial property loan

 Different types of security represent different risks to the banks.
 Standard commercial properties are usually the best type of security for a commercial property loan.
 For example:

 Standard security is classed as having a wide appeal, is in a good location and is zoned as residential, commercial, industrial or mixed.

 Specialised commercial properties are more difficult to value and sell, so they are a higher risk to the lender: